Chi Draconis

-Chi Draconis is a magnitude 3.6 binary star in the constellation Draco.
-At a distance of 27 light-years, it is one of the 200 or so closest stars.
+Chi Draconis is a binary star system in the northern constellation Draco, consisting of a pair of sun-like stars which complete an orbit around each other in 281 days.
+The two stars' visual apparent magnitudes are 3.6 and 5.7, making the system visible to naked eye.
+Located at a distance of 8.210 pc from the Sun, it is one of the 200 or so closest stars.

 Nomenclature

-Chi Draconis (Latinized from χ Draconis, abbreviated χ Dra, Chi Dra) is the star's Bayer designation.
+Chi Draconis (Latinized from χ Draconis, abbreviated χ Dra, Chi Dra) is the star system's Bayer designation.
 It also has the Flamsteed designation 44 Draconis.
+The two components are designated Aa and Ab in the Washington Double Star Catalog, but are often referred to as Chi Draconis A and Chi Draconis B in research papers.

-In a 1971 NASA memorandum, this star was listed with the name Alahakan.
+In a 1971 NASA memorandum, this star system was listed with the name Alahakan.
 According to R. H. Allen's Star Names, Al ʽAuhaḳān, meaning "the two black bulls, or ravens", was an Arabic name for χ and ψ Draconis, among other stars in Draco.

-In Chinese astronomy, this star is identified as Yùnǚsì (御女四), the fourth star of the asterism Yùnǚ (御女, Maids-in-waiting; also 31 Leonis).
+In Chinese astronomy, this star is identified as Yùnǚsì (御女四), the fourth star of the asterism Yùnǚ (御女, Maids-in-waiting; also the name of 31 Leonis).
 Alternatively, it may be Zhùshǐ (柱史, Official of Royal Archives), usually identified as φ Draconis.
 R. H. Allen (using a now outdated romanization of Chinese) said it was Kwei She.